vladetd/lumen-oauthdemo/readme.md

 *This example is created with laravel lumen but its decoupled so it can be used in every app with small changes*

+- Get yourself familiar with the oauth workflow so some of these terms like scopes and clients can be clearer to you.
+- Lumen uses HttpFoundation whereas the oauth2-server uses PSR requests - that is why a bridge is used between httpfoundation and psr.

 1. Database tables
 ```sql
 CREATE TABLE public.members